-Once you have decided that you want to learn to fly, the first step is to join a club.
+Once you have decided that you want to join the VSA, the first step is to apply for membership.

-The Vancouver Soaring Association (VSA), which operates at Hope is s typical gliding club in Canada follows a strict learning syllabus that will take you right from the earliest stages through to becoming a fully qualified glider pilot.
+The Vancouver Soaring Association (VSA), which operates at Hope, is a typical gliding club in Canada.
+We follow a strict learning syllabus that will take you right from the earliest stages through to becoming a fully qualified glider pilot.

 How long will it take?

 How long it takes to obtain your Glider Pilots Licence (GPL) is not really that important – it’s how much fun you have doing it.
 The skill required to flying gliders safely in the mountains is considerable and can take some longer than others to acquire.
 Don’t be disappointed if it takes at least two seasons.
-Sharing a flight, and being able to discuss it afterwards, even if it is with your instructor, is often half the fun, and many pilots prefer to fly in twin gliders for that reason, even after they are “solo”.
+Sharing a flight, and being able to discuss it afterwards, even if it is with your instructor, is often half the fun, and many pilots prefer to fly in twin gliders for that reason, even after they are capable of flying “solo”.

-For students with prior flight experience, it is possible to solo within the first season.
+For students with prior flight experience, it’s often possible to solo within the first season.

-For ab-initio students it is realistic to expect it to take two seasons.
-There is no typical or minimum number of flights, and it is entirely up to the student’s progress as to how long it ultimately takes.
+For ab-initio students, it’s realistic to expect it to take two seasons.
+There is no typical or minimum number of flights; it’s entirely up to the student’s progress to determine how long it takes.

-Flight simulator training, using programs such as Condor Soaring can be of a great help, an d can shorten the overall duration for some.
-The club is in the process of building a simulator, and it’s been ready for member training use as of the 2016 season, and a group within the club, the “VSA SIM Soarers” get together virtually to fly gliders in CONDOR2.
+Flight simulator training, using programs such as Condor Soaring can be of a great help, and can shorten the overall duration for some.
+The club has built a flight simulator, and it’s been ready for member training use as of the 2016 season, and a group within the club, the “VSA SIM Soarers” get together virtually to fly gliders in CONDOR2.
 Inquire about this at the club.

 Your first target will be to fly solo.
 Don’t worry – you will only do this when your instructors are certain that you have all the necessary skills to safely take-off, fly and land the glider.